DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Imitation Learning

-\emph{State-only imitation learning.} While state-action imitation approaches are shown to be effective, the action information computed from our motion retargeting approach might not be ideal.
-Thus we also investigate the demonstration with State-Only Imitation Learning (SOIL)~\cite{radosavovic2020state}, which extends DAPG to the state-only imitation setting and addresses the challenge by learning an inverse dynamics model $h_\phi$ optimizing the objective with the collected trajectories when running the policy,

-The inverse dynamics model is then used to predict the missing actions in state-only demonstrations and then train the policy using state-action demonstrations as DAPG.
-The policy and the inverse dynamics model are optimized simultaneously during training.
+Besides state-action imitation, we also evaluate the State-Only Imitation Learning (SOIL)~\cite{radosavovic2020state} algorithm which does using action information from demonstrations.
+SOIL extends DAPG to the state-only imitation setting by learning an inverse model $h_\phi$ with the collected trajectories when running the policy.
+The inverse model predicts the missing actions in demonstrations and the policy is trained as DAPG.
+The policy and inverse model are optimized simultaneously.